silnrsi/langtags/doc/langtags.md

 Current API version 1.2.1

-Unless otherwise stated all fields were add at v1.0.0.
+Unless otherwise stated all fields were added at v1.0.0.

 The preferred download location for the json data file is <https://ldml.api.sil.org/langtags.json>